paul-hammant/imapdigester/README.md

 If you run that shell script, you should be able it's output in `imapdigester_output.txt`.

-## Two Dollars?
+## One Dollar & Ten Cents?

-The $2 referenced is 0.8 Watt for 8760 hours (a year) at current electricity prices (18c/KWh), rounded up.
-The Pi Zero consumes a quarter of that, and the wifi dongle the rest.
+The $1.10 referenced is 0.7 Watt for 8760 hours (one year) at current electricity prices (18c/KWh).
+The Pi Zero on its own consumes a quarter of that, and the rest is the USB wifi dongle.
+Inefficiency of a 110V to 5V transformer is not factored in.
+Refer a ]Pi power usage page](http://www.pidramble.com/wiki/benchmarks/power-consumption).

 ## Scheduling it with Cron